saintparish4/keyra/README.md

 **Interpretation:** The DynamoDB store is ~50× slower at P50 on a single machine — all of that overhead is the distributed coordination cost (2 DynamoDB round-trips per check via LocalStack).
 For rate limiting, this is acceptable: a 49 ms P50 for a rate-limit check at the edge of your API is small relative to the business logic it protects.
 Against real DynamoDB in the same region (not LocalStack), expect 5–10 ms P50 instead.

 The in-memory store is useful for local development and unit tests where multi-instance correctness is not needed.
+Select it with `STORAGE_BACKEND=in-memory`.
 The critical difference: if you run two instances with the in-memory store, each instance tracks its own token bucket independently — a client can double-consume by round-robin across instances.
 The DynamoDB store coordinates globally via a single DynamoDB item per key as the source of truth.

 ## Design Highlights